jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-07-04-beam-examples-1/index.md

 #### Pipeline Test

-The lengths of words increase for the first three elements (*a*, *bb*, *ccc*), and the output changes each time.
+The elements are configured so that the lengths of words increase for the first three elements (*a*, *bb*, *ccc*), and the output changes each time.
 The length of the fourth element (*d*) is smaller than the previous one, and the output remains the same.
-The last output is emitted as the watermark is advanced into the end of the global window.
+Note that the last output is emitted additionally because the watermark is advanced into the end of the global window, and it fires the after watermark trigger.
 We can create the expected output as a list of `TestWindowedValue`s and compare it with the pipeline output.

 ```python
 # chapter3/max_word_length_with_ts_test.py